ryanoasis/vim-devicons/readme.md

 ## FAQ / Troubleshooting

-* I don't want to use font XYZ, I want to use font ABC
+* I don't want to use any of the fonts provided, I want to use font ABC
- * font patching is coming soon
+ * see font configuration above

 * It isn't working
-  * Are you using the patched font provided?
+  * Are you using the patched font provided or are you patching your own?
-    * Support for other fonts will come when patching is working
   * _NOTE:_ if running vim and no font set it will default to the termianl font that is set
   * check what the vim/gvim font is set to, from ex mode: